Wind Dancer: Krakoa

 During the Krakoan Age, Wind Dancer becomes an online streamer broadcasting to the Mojoverse.
 After making a poll with her followers, she learns that they want her to die and hires Adam X to kill her.
 The Five quickly resurrect Wind Dancer, restoring her powers in the process.
 Following the end of the Krakoan Age, Dazzler returns to her musical career and Wind Dancer becomes her publicist.

 Powers and abilities

-As the mutant Wind Dancer, Sofia has the ability to control the movement of air, which included the ability to generate wind with intense force, lift and carry objects, fly and, more subtly, amplify small vibrations in the air - allowing her to hear faraway conversations.
+Wind Dancer is a mutant with the ability to control the movement of air, which included the ability to generate wind with intense force, lift and carry objects, fly and, more subtly, amplify small vibrations in the air - allowing her to hear faraway conversations.

-She also uses her powers to create a "cutting" effect by refining the force of the wind.
-When at close range, she can also compress air into a person's ear to disrupt their balance.

 As Renascence, she wore a suit equipped with six metallic tentacles that could discharge surges of electricity.
 She was also equipped with a personal force field that emits a golden aura.

 Sofia has some athletic and martial arts skills due to her training as a New Mutant at Xavier's and the combat sessions with the New Warriors.

-Other versions

-An alternate universe version of Wind Dancer from Earth-58163 appears in House of M. This version is a S.H.I.E.L.D. trainee under Danielle Moonstar's supervision.